|About this course:|

 Book 2: Romantics and Victorians

 The first part of Book 2, Romantic Lives, looks at a selection of texts, both English and continental, from the romantic period.
 This was a literary period in which much writing displayed a new and growing interest in the inner imaginative life of the individual.
 It was also the period when many still prominent ideas about what it means to be an author – our association of writing with the gifted, inspired individual – were first developed.
-This part of the course begins by looking at the portrayal of the inner life and the nature and function of the author in poems by William Wordsworth, best known for his relationship to the Lake District, and Percy Bysshe Shelley, often thought of as the quintessential romantic poet.
+This part of the module begins by looking at the portrayal of the inner life and the nature and function of the author in poems by William Wordsworth, best known for his relationship to the Lake District, and Percy Bysshe Shelley, often thought of as the quintessential romantic poet.
 It then examines the dark side of the romantic inner life by studying an autobiographical text, The Confessions of an English Opium Eater, by the drug-dependent journalist Thomas de Quincey, and an eerie short story about obsession by E.T.A.
 Hoffman.

 By the time Queen Victoria came to the throne in 1837, the British Empire spanned the globe.
 In Part 2, Home and Abroad in the Victorian Age, we study representations of home (in both the domestic and the national senses of the word) and abroad in this age of empire.
 Part 2 starts with Emily Bronte’s famous novel Wuthering Heights, which is followed by Arthur Conan Doyle’s Sherlock Holmes story The Sign of Four and Robert Louis Stevenson’s South Pacific tale, The Beach of Falesá.
 Each of these texts offers compelling and complex depictions of the relationship between the homely and foreign, the familiar and the strange.
 Part 2 also encourages you to think about the role of the reader in the creation of a literary text’s meaning.